toddcf/illegal-dice-game/README.md

 - Add link to my portfolio.
 - Add link to my GitHub.
-- Add gameplay instructions to HTML.
+- Add gameplay instructions to UI.